The Theosophical

 Series I 158

-1. Courage, then, you all, who would be warriors of the one divine Verity; keep on boldly and confidently; husband your moral strength, not it upon trifles but keeping it against great occasions.
+1. Courage, then, you all, who would be warriors of the one divine Verity; keep on boldly and confidently; husband your moral strength, not wasting it upon trifles but keeping it against great occasions.

 K.H.